 Mr. Chan has more than 20 years of experience in the accounting, finance and human resources fields.
 Previously Mr. Chan was the company secretary of our operating subsidiary, Expert HK, from March 2003 to September 2004 and was in senior managerial position before he joined ServiceOne in March 2016.
-Currently he is a general manager and senior vice president, head of finance of ServiceOne, responsible for overseeing the finance and accounting, and human resources and administration functions.
+Currently he is the managing director, responsible for the overall management of ServiceOne.

-Mr. Au Yu Chiu Steven (區裕釗), aged 61, was appointed as an independent non-executive Director on 15 March 2016.
+Mr. Au Yu Chiu Steven (區裕釗), aged 62, was appointed as an independent non-executive Director on 15 March 2016.